 There have been a number of passenger ferry accidents attributed to overcrowding.

 The safety standards you might expect of transport and tour operators, especially for adventure sports such as white water rafting, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
-If appropriate safety equipment is not available, you should use another provider.
+If appropriate safety equipment isn't available, use another provider.
 Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
-We recommend you use only reputable, registered tour operators.
+Use only reputable, registered tour operators.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the